 16.2 A card drawn in error without its face being exposed shall be used as though it were the next card from the shoe.

-16.3 An exposed card dealt in error to the dealer’s completed hand, or left exposed subsequent to the completion of a reconstruction of a hand, or hands, shall be removed from play and placed face down in the discard rack.
+16.3 An exposed card dealt in error to the Dealer’s completed hand, or left exposed subsequent to the completion of a reconstruction of a hand, or hands, shall be removed from play and placed face down in the discard rack.

 16.4 If, after the Initial Deal, a card is drawn in error and exposed to any person, that card shall be dealt to a player or the dealer as though it were the next card from the shoe.
 Any player refusing to accept the card shall not have any additional cards dealt to his/her hand during that Round.
-If the card is refused by the players it shall become the dealer’s second card.
+If the card is refused by the players it shall become the Dealer’s second card.

-16.5 Subject to these rules, should any error occur during any Round due to the incorrect dealing or placement of a card or cards, every effort shall be made to reconstruct the Round in such a way as to cause the sequence of cards dealt to be as it should have been had the error not occurred and, in the event that a reconstruction takes place, the casino operator and the players shall abide by the consequences.
+16.5 Subject to these rules, should any error occur during any Round due to the incorrect dealing or placement of a card or cards, every effort shall be made to reconstruct the Round in such a way as to cause the sequence of cards dealt to be as it should have been had the error not occurred and, in the event that a reconstruction takes place, the Casino Operator and the players shall abide by the consequences.
 Should it not be possible to reconstruct the Round:

-the casino operator shall declare the hand or hands affected by the error void; and
+the Casino Operator shall declare the hand or hands affected by the error Void; and

-unless all of the players’ hands are voided pursuant to this rule, the dealer’s hand shall be reconstructed to the extent possible and (if necessary) completed by the drawing of further cards.
+unless all of the players’ hands are voided pursuant to this rule, the Dealer’s hand shall be reconstructed to the extent possible and (if necessary) completed by the drawing of further cards.

-Where a hand is voided under this rule the cards dealt to it shall be removed to the discard rack and any wagers on it shall be void and be returned to the player or players concerned.
+Where a hand is voided under this rule the cards dealt to it shall be removed to the discard rack and any wagers on it shall be Void and be returned to the player or players concerned.
 All hands dealt subsequent to any such error shall stand as dealt.

-16.6 If a player who has made an initial wager in accordance with rule 5.1 or rule 19.2 is not present to act on that hand, and there is no other player who is entitled to make any decision with regard to the hand, the casino operator may direct that further cards be dealt to the player’s hand until the hand has a point total of 12 or more.
+16.6 If a player who has made an initial wager in accordance with rule 5.1 or rule 19.2 is not present to act on that hand, and there is no other player who is entitled to make any decision with regard to the hand, the Casino Operator may direct that further cards be dealt to the player’s hand until the hand has a point total of 12 or more.

 16.7 If there are not enough cards remaining in the card shoe to complete a Round, all of the cards in the discard rack shall be shuffled, cut and placed in the shoe in accordance with section 7 and the Round shall be completed using the shuffled cards, which shall be used (subject to these rules) in the subsequent Rounds.